U.S. Department of Energy

 United States of America

-Task 40 Member, leads Task Project Regional transitions in existing bioenergy markets; works on market development, biomass resource diversity, biobased value chain in bioeconomy, and BECCS development.
+Task 40 Member, works on market development, biomass resource diversity, regional transition in existing bioenergy market, biobased value chain in bioeconomy, BECCS development, and renewable natural gas.

-Beside her scientific work, she enjoys outdoor activities like hiking, skiing and camping, as well as reading and cooking.
+Beside her scientific work, she enjoys outdoor activities like hiking, skiing, and camping.